-Employers participating in the CERS were required to contribute at an actuarially determined rate.
-Per Kentucky Revised Statute Section 78.545(33), normal contribution and past service contribution rates shall be determined by the KRS Board of Trustees on the basis of an annual valuation last preceding the July 1 of a new biennium.
-The KRS Board of Trustees may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial bases adopted by the KRS Board of Trustees.
-For the fiscal year ended June 30, 2021, participating employers contributed a percentage of each employee's creditable compensation.
-The actuarially determined rate set by the KRS Board of Trustees for the fiscal year ended June 30, 2021 was 19.30%.
+Employers participating in the CERS were required to contribute at an actuarially determined rate, per Kentucky Revised Statute Section 78.545(33).
+The KRS Board of Trustees establishes the employer contribution rate based on KRS Section 78.545(33) each year following the annual actuarial valuation as of July 1 and prior to July 1 of the succeeding fiscal year for local governments in Kentucky.
+For the fiscal year ended June 30, 2022 participating employers contributed a percentage of each employee's creditable compensation.
+The actuarially determined rate set by the KRS Board of Trustees for the fiscal year ended June 30, 2022 was 21.17%.